morecheesepls/odin_project_Calculator/project notes.md

 negative numbers?

 XBUG: tempNum is  | num1 is 3 | operation is + | num2 is 5 | result is 8
-there is no space between the operator and and next number on the display
+Xthere is no space between the operator and and next number on the display

+BUG: Check changing an operator after it's already been selected (before selecting num2)